-The McAlisterville, Pennsylvania, USA facility operates on approximately 16 hectares of land, the plant specializes in the treating of railway ties.
+The McAlisterville, Pennsylvania, USA facility operates on approximately 16 hectares of land and specializes in the treating of railway ties.
 The facilities include two pressure treating cylinders for oilborne preservatives, giving a combined annual treating capacity of approximately 30,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility and a pre-plating line capable of processing 300,000 ties annually and offices for production and wood procurement personnel.

-For the year ended December 31, 2016, capital expenditures of approximately US\$400,000 were made to modify the treating plant, equipping it to perform borate treatment in treating cylinders rather than in a dip tank.
+For the year ended December 31, 2017, capital expenditures of approximately US\$30,000 were made to purchase a branding machine.